 To play the classic carnival version of soda bottle ring toss, you will need several glass bottles of soda pop (at least 24, but more if your guest list is long), a low table, and four hard plastic rings that are wide enough in diameter to fit around the neck of the bottles.
 Since you are playing with kids, you may want to use an alternative bottle material to prevent any broken glass.

 - Place the soda bottles on the table, packing them close together.

-- If you don’t have extra bottles to replace the ones that are won during the game, just keep track of how many bottles each child wins as you go, so that all of the players have the same amount of bottles lined up for their turns to toss the rings.
+- If you don’t have extra bottles to replace the ones that are won during the game, just keep track of how many bottles each child wins as you go.
+This will keep the same amount of bottles lined up during each turn to toss the rings.
 When everyone has had a turn, then distribute the bottles to the winners.
-(Keep extras on the side to make sure you have plenty to give out at the end.)
+Keep extras on the side to make sure you have plenty to give out at the end.

 - You'll probably have extra soda or trinket prizes when the game is over.
 Be sure to give one to each of the kids who weren't able to get a ring around a bottle.

 - If you're throwing your party outdoors at night, try playing a glow-in-the-dark version of the classic game of ring toss.